Annamalaisaravanan/code-converter-app/README.md

 Here is my application which is used to convert numbers between these above systems.
 Streamlit is used to create a intercative interface for the application and it is hosted using Heroku app.
 You can visit the website [here]( https://codeconverterapp.herokuapp.com/).

 ## Note:
   I hope you all familiar with dynos.
-In order to preserve dynos from burning out heroku puts your app to sleep after 30 minutes of inactivity.
+Dynos is the light-weight linux container that holds our app.
+In order to preserve dynos from burning out, heroku puts your app to sleep after 30 minutes of inactivity.
 So this is what makes the app slow to load.

 ![](https://github.com/Annamalaisaravanan/code-converter-app/blob/main/images/stream_1.jpg)